mwmitchell/wire/README.md

 ### Helpers

 Wire provides a few helpers for building routes.
-The helpers include *functions* for buliding routes based off of a request method and for adding context.
+The helpers include *functions* for building routes based off of a request method and for adding context.
 Here's a small example:

 ```clojure
 (def app-routes